Fireline-Science/tello_sim/README.md

 The sim was developed for use in a Jupyter notebook or QT console so that the plots are displayed inline with the code print outputs.
 The sim currently supports a subset of the full DJI command set including: takeoff, land, forward, back, left, right, up, down, flip, cw, and ccw.

+## Tello App for Android 12 (as of July 2022)
+While the app is not required for using the simulator, you may need it to update the drone's firmware.
+As of July 2022, the app in the Google Play Store does not work with Android 12.
+You can download a version that does work directly at https://www.dji.com/downloads/djiapp/tello .

 ## Example Jupyter Notebook
 ![](/images/jupyter_notebook.png)